kewisch/action-web-ext/README.md

 * `apiUrlPrefix`: The URL of the signing API, defaults to AMO production

 Changing apiUrlPrefix will allow you to submit to addons.thunderbird.net or using the staging/dev instance.

-This example uses the excellent [softprops/action-gh-release](https://github.com/softprops/action-gh-release) to create a GitHub release when tagging a commit and will sign the add-on and attach it as an asset.

 ```yaml
 name: "Release"